Why did the university switch from paper to online course evaluations?

 The new form was developed by a university-wide committee that included full-time faculty, part-time faculty, and academic administrators.
 Many of the questions were drawn from the forms already in use.
 The committee recognized that although The New School has a range of programs, many aspects of teaching, such as faculty preparation, organization, and respect for students, are relevant to all courses.

-Why should I fill out a course survey?
+Why should I fill out a course evaluations form?

-Your professor relies on course rating surveys for feedback on the course and teaching methods.
+Your professor relies on course evaluations for feedback on the course and teaching methods.
 This feedback lets faculty know what aspects of the class are the most successful in teaching students and what aspects could be improved or changed.
 Without this information, it can be difficult for an instructor to reflect on and improve teaching methods and course design.
-In addition, program and department chairs and other administrators review course surveys.
+In addition, program and department chairs and other administrators review course evaluations.
 The New School counts on students to provide this important information.

 What kinds of things are students asked to comment on?